Menu

 Welcome to Year 5!

-Year 5 is taught by Ms Candlish, Mrs Davies and Mrs Liana-Stellmach.
+Year 5 is taught by Ms Candlish, Mrs Davies, Mrs Liana-Stellmach and Ms Francis.

-Our PE days for Term 1 are Tuesday and Thursday.
+Our PE days for Term 2 are Tuesday and Thursday.
 Please come to school wearing your school PE kit on these days, bringing school shoes in a separate bag to change into indoors if it is wet/muddy.
-Our PE in Term 1 will be netball and tag rugby.
+Our PE in Term 2 will be hockey and outdoor adventurous activities.

-This term's Forest School session will be held on Thursday 18th September.
-In order to participate fully in the session, please ensure that wellies and a waterproof coat are brought into school on that day (whatever the weather) and come dressed in comfortable, full-length trousers, and a top with long sleeves as we will be going into The Meadow.
+*In order to participate fully in both sessions, please ensure that wellies and a waterproof coat are brought into school on that day (whatever the weather) and come dressed in comfortable, full-length trousers, and a top with long sleeves as we will be going into The Meadow.
 Please ensure snacks are in a lidded container.
+(It is very useful to also have a spare change of clothes which can be kept on your peg in the cloakroom.
+Waterproof coats and wellies need to be in school to maximise play times.)

 Useful links to support spelling at home: